 52: Numbers are from 4/22 when I responded to this post.
 Iowa 3748,https://ktiv.com/2020/04/22/iowa-reports-107-new-covid-19-cases-7-additional-deaths/, Wisconsin 4845. https://wkow.com/2020/04/22/225-new-covid-19-cases-reported-in-wisconsin-4-more-dead/

 Wisconsin has 4845 cases.
 If WI had Iowa’s rate of infection, a state of comparable size and distribution, without a statewide lockdown order, Wisconsin would presumably have 1901 additional cases.
 At Wisconsin’s exaggerated mortality rate at the time of 5%, the most lives that Evers could claim to have saved is 95.

 Even this is exaggerated because most people who show symptoms in Wisconsin are being told they probably have Covid-19, but they are not being tested.
 This has two positive consequences for Evers and the democrats in charge in Wisconsin.
 1: It reduces the number of confirmed cases to create the illusion that the lockdown is effective.
 2: It increases the mortality rate to create cooked projections to assert how many lives have been saved through the lockdown.

-EVERS FB: Today legislative Republicans told the 4,600+ people in the state of Wisconsin who have contracted COVID-19 and the families of the 242 people who have died, we don’t care about you — we care about our political power.
+TONY EVERS: Today legislative Republicans told the 4,600+ people in the state of Wisconsin who have contracted COVID-19 and the families of the 242 people who have died, we don’t care about you — we care about our political power.